Preparing Garden Soil for Growing Hostas

 Soil Fertility.
 Hostas require nutrient rich soil to grow to their best.
 Hostas are foliage plants with lots of luxurious plump leaves that require a lot of Nitrogen to grow every year.

-Loam soils are considered ideal as the clay content is very effective at retaining water soluble nutrients such as Nitrogen and Potassium.
+Loam soils are considered ideal as the clay content is very effective at retaining water-soluble nutrients such as Nitrogen and Potassium.

 Soils with high organic content are excellent for growing hostas, particularly with the addition of mulch in the spring to add more nutrients.

-The largest hostas such as ‘Patriot‘ and ‘Sum and Substance‘ which grow to a truly monstrous width of 36 inches (90 cm) require additional fertilizer in the Spring to grow to their full size and produce the prized foliage as they make considerably larger demands for nutrients then the more modestly sized hostas.
+The largest hostas such as ‘Patriot‘ and ‘Sum and Substance‘ which grow to a truly monstrous width of 36 inches (90 cm) require additional fertilizer in the Spring to grow to their full size and produce the prized foliage as they make considerably larger demands for nutrients than the more modestly sized hostas.

 Therefore planting directly into heavy clay soils should be avoided and the soil will require significant amending, or you can plant hostas in pots instead.

-Sandy soils provide the aerated structure that hostas prefer however they are often too low in nutrients and drain too quickly and also require significant amounts of organic material added to the soil before planting.
+Sandy soils provide the aerated structure that hostas prefer however they are often too low in nutrients drain too quickly and also require significant amounts of organic material added to the soil before planting.

 (Read more about amending sandy soil for planting hostas)

 Soil pH.
-Hostas prefer a soil pH of 6.5 to 7.5 which is slightly acidic, neutral or slightly alkaline.
+Hostas prefer a soil pH of 6.5 to 7.5 which is slightly acidic, neutral, or slightly alkaline.
 This is the soil pH of most garden soils because the vast majority of organic material is either slightly acidic or pH neutral once it is fully decomposed so most gardeners have nothing to worry about.

-In gardens with chalky or limey soils it is far easier to grow hostas in pots.
+In gardens with chalky or limey soils, it is far easier to grow hostas in pots.

 If you are lucky enough to have loam soil in your garden then you can plant hostas without having to amend or adjust the soil in any way.

-Hostas will grow very well in almost any garden if they is a high organic content in the soil.
+Hostas will grow very well in almost any garden if there is a high organic content in the soil.
 Soils can be greatly improved for growing hostas and other popular plants such as roses and azaleas by amending the soil with organic matter.

 Amending Soil for Growing Hostas

-Properly preparing your soil before planting hostas will ensure the plant stays healthy, grows to its full potential and is resistant to slugs and diseases.
+Properly preparing your soil before planting hostas will ensure the plant stays healthy, grows to its full potential, and is resistant to slugs and diseases.

-2. Garden compost
+- Garden compost

-3. Well rotted manure
+- Well rotted manure

-The well rotted manure in particular adds a good hit of Nitrogen which is the nutrient that is required by hostas in the greatest quantity in the Spring for foliage growth.
+The well-rotted manure in particular adds a good hit of Nitrogen which is the nutrient that is required by hostas in the greatest quantity in the Spring for foliage growth.

 It is important to ensure the manure and garden compost is well rotted as recent manure can burn the roots of the hosta.